rotoapanta/digital_tiltmeter_zabbix/README.md

 There are three mutually exclusive ways to provide power to the board:

   * Micro-USB port, default power supply
-  * 5V and GND pin headers
-  * 3V3 and GND pin headers

 **_It is recommended to use the first option: Micro-USB Port._**